 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-The Business Platinum® Card from American Express is offering up to a 75,000 Amex Membership Rewards points welcome bonus after you meet tiered minimum spending requirements.
+The Business Platinum Card® from American Express is offering 75,000 Amex Membership Rewards points welcome bonus after you meet minimum spending requirements.
 The Amex Business Platinum’s annual fee is $595 and it is not waived for the first year (see rates & fees).
 But it is easy to offset the annual fee with the card’s welcome bonus, perks, and benefits.

 The card also comes with perks like:

-- Earn 5x Amex points when you book airfare and hotels through the Amex travel portal
+- Earn 5 Amex points per dollar when you book airfare and hotels through the Amex travel portal

 - 35% of your points back for all first-class or business-class flights booked through the Amex travel portal using Pay With Points